 PRC members gather for a variety of social events throughout the year, both on and off the water.

-Near season's end, we hold our informal in-club race, the Muck Cup.
+Informal in-club race, the Muck Cup.

 We are also a working club.
 We rely on member-volunteers to maintain the shells and the corral, plan events, and attend to the many tasks necessary to keep the club running smoothly.